DirkSonguer/keyboard-TA-SE-1040/README.md

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-back.jpg "TA SE 1040 Back")

+## PCBs
+The two boards seem to be two different editions.
+While not different from the outside, the PCBs (and switches, see below) do differ.
+* The first board is labelled "Assembly Group EDCA01" ("Baugruppe" in German)
+* The second board is labelled "Assembly Group EDCA03"

+I assume this denominates generations, however neither board shows any kind of manufacturing date reference.

 ## Layout
-Both my SE 1040's have a German ISO-DE layout with some additional modifyer keys to control typewriter functionalities like font settings and cursor control.
+Both the SE 1040's have a German ISO-DE layout with some additional modifyer keys to control typewriter functionalities like font settings and cursor control.
 It's similar to a 60% plus numpad plus 6 XT-style F-keys.

-Notably, the top left key on the "numpad" function cluster is a blank & doesn't have a switch underneath.
+Notably, on the first board the top left key on the "numpad" function cluster is a blank & doesn't have a switch underneath.
+The second board has a working switch there, with an "E-mail" icon on the respective keycap.

 In total, the keyboard has 84 keys (83 + 1 blank).

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/original-layout/triumph-adler-se-1040.png "TA SE 1040 Layout")

 ## Switches
-The switches are [Cherry M9](https://deskthority.net/wiki/Cherry_M9) with black stems.
+The switches are [Cherry M9](https://deskthority.net/wiki/Cherry_M9).
 According to the Cherry catalog, these are the low profile linear variant - the main housing sits below the steel plate, with the top part clipping into the plate.

-Both boards also have switches with clear stems, some of which seem to have different springs / actuation force.
+The switches in the first board are M9 blacks (see pictures).
+The board also has two M9 clear switches.
 Based on their slightly wonkier soldering my guess is that these were replacements / repairs at some point.

+The second board features only M9 clears, in line with the replacement switches from the first board.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-switches.jpg "TA SE 1040 Switches")